pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_dbt_docs/models/mart/pro/description__mrt_pro__log.md

             "Some provided eans were not found" : as part of offer manual creation and offer synchronisation with API, our teams need to detect EANs which do not belong to our database
             "Stock update blocked because of price limitation" : fraud teams need to detect fraud attempt from cultural parterns who try to raise their price
             "User with new nav activated submitting review" and "User submitting review" : product teams gather user reviews enabled on the website
-            "Offer Categorisation Data API" : data science team need to measure performance of their predictiv model for individual offer creation (suggestion of subcategories)
+            "Offer Categorisation Data API" : data science team need to measure performance of their predictive model for individual offer creation (suggestion of subcategories)

 {% docs table__mrt_pro__log %}{% enddocs %}